Everett Scott: Later life

 Scott was an avid bowler, and he competed in ten-pin bowling events sanctioned by the American Bowling Congress.
 He bowled against professional Hank Marino in 1931, though he lost.
 Scott also owned bowling alleys in Fort Wayne.
-He wrote a children’s book, called Third Base Thatcher, that was published in 1928.
+He wrote a children's book, called Third Base Thatcher, that was published in 1928.

-Lou Gehrig, a former teammate of Scott's on the Yankees, surpassed Scott's record of consecutive games played in August 1933 in a game against the St. Louis Browns.
+Lou Gehrig, a former teammate of Scott's on the Yankees, surpassed Scott's record of consecutive games played on August 17, 1933, in a game against the St. Louis Browns.
 Gehrig's streak began in 1925, by pinch hitting for Wanninger, the same season Scott's streak ended.
 Scott attended the game at Sportsman's Park as a special guest of the Browns.

 Scott died in Parkview Hospital in Fort Wayne, Indiana at age 67.
-He was posthumously inducted into the Indiana Baseball Hall of Fame in 1986 and the Boston Red Sox Hall of Fame in 2008.
+He was posthumously inducted into the Indiana Baseball Hall of Fame in 1986, and the Boston Red Sox Hall of Fame in 2008.
 The News-Sentinel named Scott the fourth-best athlete from Northeastern Indiana of the 20th century.